 Use the information in the food and mood journal to find identify what makes you snack.
 Maybe it’s the habits that you engage in when bored that cause you to snack.

 Most folks snack when watching TV.
-Replacing these habits with more interesting and fun habits will stop you from eating when bored.
+Replacing these habits with more interesting and fun habits will stop

 11. Learn To Identify Real Hunger